Chaco War: Second Paraguayan offensive

 In September, Paraguay began a new offensive in the form of three separate encirclement movements in the Alihuatá area, which was chosen since its Bolivian forces had been weakened by the transfer of soldiers to attack Fortín Gondra.
 As a result of the encirclement campaign, the Bolivian regiments Loa and Ballivián, totaling 509 men, surrendered.
 The Junín regiment suffered the same fate, but the Chacaltaya regiment escaped encirclement because of the intervention of two other Bolivian regiments.

 The success of the Paraguayan Army led Paraguayan President Eusebio Ayala to travel to the Chaco to promote José Félix Estigarribia to the rank of general.
 In that meeting, Ayala approved Estigarribia's new offensive plan.
 On the other side, the Bolivians gave up their initial plan of reaching the Paraguayan capital, Asunción, and switched to defensive and attrition warfare.

 The Paraguayan Army executed a large-scale pincer movement against Fortín Alihuatá and repeated the previous success of those operations; 7000 Bolivian troops had to evacuate Fortín Alihuatá.
 On 10 December 1933, the Paraguayans finished their encirclement of the 9th and 4th divisions of the Bolivian Army.
 After attempts had been made to break through Paraguayan lines and 2,600 of their men had been killed, 7,500 Bolivian soldiers surrendered.
 Only 900 Bolivian troops, led by Major Germán Busch, managed to slip away.
-The Paraguayans obtained 8,000 rifles, 536 machine guns, 25 mortars, two tanks, and 20 artillery pieces from the captured Bolivians.
+The Paraguayans obtained 8,000 rifles, 536 machine guns, 25 mortars, two tanks, and 20 artillery pieces from the captured Bolivian forces.
 By then, Paraguayan forces had captured so many Bolivian tanks and armored vehicles that Bolivia was forced to purchase Steyr Solothurn 15 mm anti-tank rifles to fend off its own armor.
 The remaining Bolivian troops withdrew to their headquarters at Muñoz, which was set on fire and evacuated on 18 December.
 Kundt resigned as chief of staff of the Bolivian Army.